netscaler/netscaler-k8s-ingress-controller/docs/how-to/grpc.md

         secret "grpc-secret" created

 8. Enable HTTP2 using Ingress annotations.
-See [HTTP/2 support](https://github.com/netscaler/netscaler-k8s-ingress-controller/blob/master/docs/how-to/http-use-cases.md) for steps to enable HTTP2 using the Citrix ingress controller.
+See [HTTP/2 support](https://github.com/netscaler/netscaler-k8s-ingress-controller/blob/master/docs/how-to/http-use-cases.md) for steps to enable HTTP2 using the Netscaler ingress controller.

    - Create a YAML file for the front-end Ingress configuration and apply it to enable HTTP/2 on the content switching virtual server.